-Now that permission is granted, our plan envisages outdoor boat parking and a dry shed to house two gigs, sail boat training equipment and provide a very basic changing area along with toilets.
-A longer term plan is for a modest clubhouse to provide an indoor area/ meeting room for light refreshments, sail training lessons, winter talks and small social events.
+The plans to create an outdoor boat park and Boathouse to house two gigs and sail training equipment are now finished.
+We will fit-out the changing areas and toilets as soon as funds permit.
+There is a longer term plan is for a modest clubhouse to provide an indoor area/meeting room for light refreshments, sail training lessons, winter talks and small social events.

-If we do get to build a fit for purpose facility with toilets, showers and a meeting room we expect other community groups such as artists, local historians, bird watchers and ramblers may wish to make occasional use of it. read more about our plans
+Now that we have built a fit-for-purpose facility [soon with toilets, showers and a meeting room] we expect other community groups such as artists, local historians, bird watchers and ramblers to make occasional use of it. read more about our plans

 Raising funds is a challenge, especially in such difficult times for the economy as a whole.
 The Board aims to do this without incurring debts.

 Pump priming grants to get the project to this stage have come from West Devon Borough Council (WDBC), Devon County Council (DCC) and the Tamar Valley Area of Outstanding Natural Beauty (AONB).
 Read more